 What happens next?

-We will collate the feedback from you, agencies, industry, and the public to produce an assessment model and a revised draft of the standard.
-The preferred assessment model identified for implimentation will be published by June 2019.
+We will collate the feedback from you, agencies, industry, and the public to produce assessment model options.
+The preferred assessment model identified for implementation will be published by June 2019.